wjxway/EasyEinsteinSummation/README.md

 ## Basic Usage

-Here we will use a case of figuring out the Killing vector field in a 2-D spherical surface to illustrate the basic workflow of this package.
+As a demonstration of basic workflow, here we will try to figure out the Killing vector field in a 2-D spherical surface.